vinayakgajjewar/soil-salinity/README.md

 ![data directory](doc/images/directory_organization.png)

 ### Run in development
-To run the server in development mode, run `mvn jetty:run`.
+To run the server in development mode, run the class "`edu.ucr.cs.bdlab.beast.operations.Main`" with command line argument `server`.
-This can be done from IntelliJ IDEA as a Maven run type.

 ### Server deployment
 Place the `data/` on the server at which you want it to be hosted.
-Apache Tomcat requires the `data/` directory to be placed in the same directory that you start the Tomacat server at.
-Run the command `mvn clean package` to generate a WAR file in the `target/` directory.
-The file should be named as `futurefarmnow-backend-0.2-SNAPSHOT.war`.
-To deploy this generated WAR file, simply copy it to the `webapps/` directory of your Apache Tomcat installation directory.
-Start the Tomcat server at the same directory where you place the `data` directory (not inside the `data` directory).
+Install Beast CLI and run the command `beast server` at the same directory where you have the `data` directory (not inside the `data` directory).

 ### API
 Check the detailed [API description here](doc/api.md).